nap2000/docs/server-admin-whatsapp.rst

 #.
 You can then continue to connect your whatsApp number to Vonage

     *  Select the phone number that has the whats app account
-    *  Select your subaccount API key, this is probably the one you set up for SMS
+    *  Select your API key, this is probably the one you set up for SMS
     *  Select get my WhatsApp number live
+    *  Follow the prompts